shrddr/DatalogConvert/readme.md

 ## dat2fth

-This script imports up to 16GB of raw DAT files per hour into Historian by using low level C API (piapi.dll).
+This script imports up to 16GB of raw DAT files per hour directly into Historian (skipping the CSV step) by using low level C API (piapi.dll).

 #### Requirements